ResiSense/ResiSense.github.io/pages/human-practices.md

-Integrated human practice refers to the collaboration with various parties with aims of furthering our project.
+Integrated human practices refer to the collaborations with various parties with aims of furthering our project.

 # Overview